 Our Bernedoodles have various coat colors and types.

 Coat colors are generally a combination of both of the parents' breeds.
-Most of our puppies have the beautiful tri-colored markings of the Bernese.
-This tri colored coat is a less common variation and is generally the most sought after.
-We occasionally have black and white puppies, and are hoping to see blue merles in the near future with our new mini poodle, Muffin!
+Almost all of our F1 puppies have the beautiful tri-colored markings of the Bernese.
+This tri-colored coat is a less common variation and is generally the most sought after.
+We occasionally have black & white or black & tan puppies as well as blue merle.
+You will see the most variation in color in our F1b puppies.

 They make good therapy dogs.